 If you are a relative or have an established relationship and connection with a child (such as their foster carer), you could become their legal guardian, meaning you’d have full parental responsibility for them until they turn 18.

 Read more about Guardianship

-Adoption is a legal process that permanently transfers all parental rights and responsibilities from birth parents to adoptive parents.
-When children and young people cannot be safely restored to family, adoption offers them a secure, stable home.
-The child will still have contact with their birth parents, family and important people in their life.
+Adoption is a powerful and life-changing opportunity.
+When you adopt a child or young person, all parental rights and responsibilities are permanently moved from the birth parents to you, the adoptive parent.
+For children and young people who cannot be safely restored to their family, adoption offers them a secure, stable home for life.
+Should they wish to (and if circumstances allow), your adopted child can still have contact with their birth parents, family and important people in their life.